Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in the league.

-- The Brewers have a 4.01 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.

+- Brewers pitchers combine to surrender 168 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

+- Burnes (9-6) is going for his 10th victory when he gets the starting nod for the Brewers in his 27th start of the season.
+He's put together a 3.65 ERA in 158 2/3 innings pitched, with 160 strikeouts.

-- The left-hander last pitched on Wednesday against the Minnesota Twins, when he threw five innings, allowing three earned runs while giving up five hits.
+- The right-hander's most recent appearance came on Wednesday against the Minnesota Twins, when he went six innings, surrendering six earned runs while allowing eight hits.

-- The 36-year-old has put together a 3.18 ERA and 6.1 strikeouts per nine innings across 17 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.